mramospe/reactions/docs/source/index.rst

 These processes can be either a reaction, where one or more reactants generate a set of products; or a decay, where a single element generates a set of products.
-The current implementation allows to work directly with named objects (where each element is identified by a string) or with PDG elements, using the information from the PDG database for that purpose.
+The current implementation allows to work directly with named objects (where each element is identified by a string); with PDG elements, using the information from the PDG database; and with NuBase elements, using the information from the NuBase database.
-In the latter, objects can be accessed either by name or by PDG ID.
+In the last two cases, objects can be accessed either by name or by PDG/NuBase ID, respectively.

 .. code-block:: python

    import reactions
    se = reactions.string_element('A') # by string
-   pe1 = reactions.string_element('pi+') # using the PDG database (by name)
-   pe2 = reactions.string_element(+211) # using the PDG database (by ID)

    reac = reactions.reaction('A B -> C D E F')
    assert len(reac.reactants) == 2